eProsima/AML-IP/amlip_docs/rst/getting_started/project_overview.rst

 as it is far less sensitive to statistical characteristics of the training data, and can integrate unstructured and complex abstract information apart from the training data.

-The |aml| algorithm has several characteristics that makes it a great player in distributed learning.
+|aml| algorithm has several characteristics that makes it a great player in distributed learning.
 First, |aml| can be trained in parallel from different remote machines, and can merge the training information without losing information.
 It can also be shared and merged with other already trained models and share their learnt information without